 No matter your interest, background, hometown, or availability, we’ve created a vast array of opportunities for you to become active in the life of the Whiting School and in the greater Johns Hopkins community.

 Volunteer and Engagement Opportunities

-– Career Night: On Career Night, a panel of three or four alumni speak about their experience, followed by a networking reception.
+- WSE Career Night: On Career Night, a panel of alumni speak about their professional experiences.

-– Mock Interview Night: Hopkins Engineering Alumni offer current undergraduate and graduate engineering students helpful interviewing tips by critiquing one-on-one interviews.
-The program comprises three rounds of individual mock interviews, followed by a networking reception.
+- Fall and Spring Mock Interview Night: Hopkins Engineering Alumni offer current undergraduate and graduate engineering students helpful interviewing tips by critiquing one-on-one interviews.
+The program comprises three rounds of individual mock interviews.

 Even if you are no longer in Baltimore, there are many ways for you to stay connected after you graduate from Johns Hopkins.

-- Dean’s Networking Event Series: Dean Ed Schlesinger hosts a number of networking receptions around the country each year.
-Events are hosted in the Bay Area, Chicago, Philadelphia, Boston, New York, and Seattle.
+- Dean’s Networking Event Series: Dean Ed Schlesinger hosts several networking receptions around the country each year.
+Events are hosted in the Bay Area, Philadelphia, Boston, New York, and Seattle.
 To learn more, please contact [email protected].

 - Regional Chapters: The Johns Hopkins Alumni Association has chapters and communities in more than 50 U.S. cities and more than 20 clubs in international destinations.
 Our volunteer-driven chapters and clubs offer a variety of events — from educational and cultural to social and athletic.
-Click here to learn more about JHAA chapters!
+Visit the Johns Hopkins Alumni Association website to learn more about JHAA chapters.

-- Alumni Association Awards: Click here to learn more about Alumni Association awards.
+- Alumni Association Awards: Visit the Johns Hopkins Alumni Association website to learn more about Alumni Association Awards.